 Determine if all four sides are level with a laser level.
 An inexpensive line laser can help you determine just how far out of level your floor is.
 An even better but more expensive tool for gauging floor level is a rotary laser level.
 Rotary levels can be borrowed from rental companies for a nominal price on a daily basis.

-If your room is out of level from end-to-end, this means that your problem resides below and you cannot fix it with underlayment.
+If your room is out of level from end to end, this means that your problem resides below and cannot be fixed with leveling compound or underlayment.
 An entire foundation wall or foundation footing may be in bad condition or the ground itself its subsiding.
 If the foundation is not sinking, the sill plate may be the cause.
 This wooden footing, sandwiched between the exterior walls and foundation walls, might be rotten or insects such as termites and carpenter ants might be eating it away.

 Floor Slopes Toward the Middle

-When all four sides of a room's perimeter slope down toward the middle of the room, this usually means that joists and/or beams below the sub-floor are sagging, termite-ridden, or in rare cases, broken.
+When all four sides of a room's perimeter slope down toward the middle of the room, this usually means that joists or beams below the subfloor are sagging, termite-ridden, or in some rare cases, broken.

-If the undulations, or waves, span about 4" or less, then putting down a 5/8" plywood underlayment alone should span and effectively bridge the depressions.
+If the gaps span about 4 inches or less, then putting down a 5/8-inch plywood underlayment alone should span and effectively bridge the depressions.

 For ceramic tile, which requires a rock-solid base to avoid cracking grout or tile, fill these small waves with leveling compound.
 Other types of flooring are more forgiving.
 Laminate, vinyl (or resilient flooring) solid hardwood, and engineered wood, each in their own sense and to a limited degree, can tolerate small gaps.
 Laminate and vinyl flooring are especially forgiving due to their pliable nature, especially vinyl.
 Solid hardwood and engineered wood are both strong enough to bridge small waves and dips in the subfloor.